strawberry-p/dnd-site/README.md

 [all pages are currently frontend-only]

 - Login/register
-- Characters - list of characters you made (since you can probably reuse them between games sometimes)
 - Campaigns - list of your DnD games
 - Story - page for a single DnD game, with quick info about it
+- Characters - list of characters you made (since you can reuse them between games sometimes)

+## Changes #1

+- Made a color palette
+- Improved css basically everywhere
+- Fixed data loading on /campaigns
+- Started working on the /story frontend page